gregorbj/Archive-VisionEval/sources/modules/VEHouseholdTravel/inst/module_docs/ApplyDvmtReductions.md

 ## How the Module Works

 The module loads from the datastore the proportional reductions in household DVMT calculated by the AssignDemandManagement module and DivertSovTravel module.
 It converts the proportional reductions to proportions of DVMT (i.e. 1 - proportional reduction), multiplies them, and multiplies by household DVMT to arrive at a revised household DVMT which is saved to the datastore.
+It computes the added 'bike' trips that would occur due to the diversion by calculating the diverted SOV travel and dividing by the average SOV trip length.

 ## User Inputs